venondev/chrome-extension-message-wrapper/README.md

-# Chrome Extension Toolkit
+# Chrome Extension Message Wrapper

-## What is the Chrome Extension Toolkit?
+## What is the Chrome Extension Message Wrapper?

-The Chrome Extension Toolkit is a package which should make developing Chrome Extensions easier, by providing a wrapper for the message passing api.
+The Chrome Extension Message Wrapper is a package which should make developing Chrome Extensions easier, by providing a wrapper for the message passing api.

 I often found myself using some really verbose switch statements on the background script, just to trigger simple functions.
 I also had a problem with the callback-based response style.
 Therefore, I wrote a simple wrapper which allows you to define an object of functions in the background script, which you can call with exactly the same arguments in the content / popup script and will return a promise with the result of the function.